 Dr. Carl Schoonover is a postdoctoral fellow in the Axel Laboratory at Columbia University where he investigates the neural circuitry of behaviors mediated by olfaction.
 His doctoral work in the Bruno Laboratory at Columbia University focused on microanatomy and electrophysiology of rodent somatosensory cortex.
 He is the author of Portraits of the Mind, and has written for The New York Times, Le Figaro, and Scientific American.
 In 2007 he co-founded Neuwrite, a collaborative working group for scientists, writers, and those in between.
 His radio program on WKCR 89.9FM, focuses on opera, classical music, and occasionally their relationship to the brain.

-For a link to Carl Schoonover's TED Talk, click here.
+For Carl Schoonover's TED Talk, click here.

 This course was organized in collaboration with New York-Presbyterian Hospital/Weill Cornell Medical Center.